pduranti/mercadolibre.github.com/_posts/guide/2012-08-30-first-step.markdown

 All responses are JSON encoded.
 (For details on API design visit [Design Considerations](/design-considerations/#json)).

 Some Resources are public and others have private information.
-To access to public information you can use just an URL:
+To access public information you can use just an URL:

 <pre class="terminal">
 $ curl https://api.mercadolibre.com/sites/MLA/search?q=ipod
 </pre>

-But if you need to access to private Rersources you will need an access token:
+But if you need to access private Resources you will need an access token:

 <pre class="terminal">
 $ curl https://api.mercadolibre.com/users/me?access_token=...